miki-przygoda/Advanced-ADS-Python-CW/README.md

 ### For Contributors Working on Task Implementations

+Before you even get started make sure you create a fork in your desginated pair and work on that section specifically, push your work to github often so the team leader is up to date with everyones work.
+This will also make it easier for everyone to help one another with the work as everyone will have the up to date version.

 When working on task-specific implementations in the `task1/`, `task2/`, `task3/`, or `task4/` folders, please add the following import statements at the top of your Python files:

 ```python